-Most of the Certified Forensic Accounting Professionals agree that fraud encompass activities involving dishonesty and deception that can drain value from a business, either directly or indirectly, whether or not the perpetrator benefit.
+Most Certified Forensic Accounting Professionals agree that fraud encompasses activities involving dishonesty and deception that can drain value from a business, either directly or indirectly, whether or not the perpetrator benefits.

 Fraud involves the intent to defraud; that is, the perpetrator relies on his or her deception to accomplish—or hide—the fraudulent activity.
-Fraud is not accomplished via honest mistake or error.
+Fraud is not accomplished via honest mistakes or errors.

-Understanding the fraud threats against your business, as well as why fraud typically occurs, are first steps in analyzing fraud risk and developing an appropriate plan for managing that risk.
-Hence intention of the person committing the fraud and the financial damage to the victim are two of the most important things to prove the fraud in Indian scenario.
+To figure out how to deal with fraud, you need to know the threats to your business and why people usually do fraud.
+This helps you make a plan to handle fraud and reduce the risk.
+Hence intention of the person committing the fraud and the financial damage to the victim are two of the most important things to prove fraud in the Indian scenario.

 Fraud comes in many different ways and can cause big problems for people and businesses.
 One common example is advance fee schemes.
 This is when people ask for money upfront, promising you’ll get more money back, but that never really happens.
 Another type is false statements.
 This is when someone gives wrong information to trick others.